marcostolosa/volatility3/doc/source/getting-started-linux-tutorial.rst

 Acquiring memory
 ----------------

 Volatility3 does not provide the ability to acquire memory.
-Below are some examples of tools that can be used to acquire memory, but more are available:
+Below is an example of a tool that can be used to acquire memory on Linux systems:

 * `AVML - Acquire Volatile Memory for Linux <https://github.com/microsoft/avml>`_
-* `LiME - Linux Memory Extract <https://github.com/504ensicsLabs/LiME>`_

-Be aware that LiME raw format is not supported by volatility3, the padded or lime option should be used instead. `This issue contains further information <https://github.com/504ensicsLabs/LiME/issues/111>`_.
+Other tools may exist, but please verify their maintenance status and compatibility with volatility3 before use.

 Procedure to create symbol tables for linux
 -------------------------------------------